 - Ask only those questions believed reasonably necessary for the prosecution or defense of a claim.
 Refrain from asking repetitive or argumentative questions and from making self-serving statements.

-- Lawyers or licensed representatives should adhere to all express promises and agreements with other counsel/representative, whether oral or in writing.
+- Lawyers or licensed representatives should adhere to all express promises and agreements with other counsel/representative, whether oral or in writing, and to agreements implied by the circumstances or by local customs.

 - Lawyers and licensed representatives should not mislead other persons involved in the claims/adjudicatory process.